 A college education that will serve you throughout your life does more than develop technical skills – it fosters the ability to learn, reinvent yourself, and to solve some of the world’s weightiest problems.
-Courses within the Division of Humanities will teach you how to think creatively and critically, to reason, and to ask questions.
+Courses within the School of Humanities and Social Sciences will teach you how to think creatively and critically, to reason, and to ask questions.
 These uniquely human attributes can never be replicated by artificial intelligence or machines, and they will ensure your ability to create value and find success in a rapidly changing world.
 Companies and organizations that want to stay globally competitive realize they need employees who can collaborate as team members and who are multi-disciplinary, creative thinkers.
-Humanities coursework prepares you to meet these needs by challenging you to develop problem-solving skills and to gain insights from a variety of sources–from poetry to politics.
+Humanities and Social Sciences coursework prepares you to meet these needs by challenging you to develop problem-solving skills and to gain insights from a variety of sources.

 The Bachelor of Arts in Global Citizenship at Becker College, the first of its kind in the country, responds to students’ sense of urgency to live the Becker mission and core values of community, diversity, and social responsibility.
 This degree is distinguished from majors in global studies or international relations found at other American colleges and universities.
 The Becker degree reflects a shift towards issues of social justice and human rights and provides a more engaged role for students as they adapt their scholarship to real-life applications.
 Graduates will fulfill a growing demand for globally competent and cross-culturally trained employees.